NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Transition is faster
     - Made a mid from a high
 - 8B(B) ends sooner (14f)
+- 8A projectiles have significantly more lift on hit
 - JB made to launch with spinning knockback instead of stagger
 - J6A
     - Added